Mesolatido/discord-js-bot-guide/getting-started/the-long-version.md

 So you have your CLI ready to go, in an empty folder, and you just wanna start coding.
 Alright, hold on one last second: let's install discord.js first.
 We do this using the Node Package Manager, or NPM:

-> This guide before for the *rewrite* which is currently in alpha.
-This is for that version.

-`npm i --save --no-optional hydrabolt/discord.js#indev-rewrite`
+`npm i --save --no-optional discord.js`

 This will take a couple of heartbeats and display a lot of things on screen.
 Unless you have a big fat red message saying it didn't work, or package not found, or whatever, you're good to go.
 If you look at your folder, you'll notice that there's a new folder created here: `node_modules` .
 This contains all the installed packages for your project.